itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 # Adding Interactivity (contd.)

 ## [Render and Commit](https://react.dev/learn/render-and-commit)
-- the restaurant metaphor is not very useful
+*Note: the restaurant metaphor is not very useful*

 **What to understand**
 - Change of state in a component triggers a component re-render